 - 2 cups white button mushrooms, finely chopped

 - 1 whole green bell pepper, finely chopped

 - ½ lb. extra lean round cut beef, chunked

 - Dash Worcestershire sauce

 - ½ cup shredded provolone or pepper jack cheese

 - 1–2 Tbsp. flour to thicken it up (after cooked)

-- When meat is cooked through, and vegetables are soft and warm, remove about 1/2 cup of the sauce, and pour into a small bowl.
+- When meat is cooked through, and vegetables are soft and warm, about 2 hours, remove about ½ cup of the sauce, and pour into a small bowl.
 Add flour 1 tablespoon at a time, and combine well.

 - Return sauce to dip in the slow cooker.
 Allow to heat through on high in slow cooker for 30 minutes to thicken.
 Stir.